-During our private tours in Belgrade, our professional chauffeur will be driving a superior class car or a minibus.
+Private Belgrade city tours are guided in English or Spanish by your professional Belgrade Tour Guide and Serbian Heritage Interpreter.
+All tours are customized and start and end at your hotel in Belgrade or the Belgrade Airport.
+During tours in Belgrade, our professional chauffeur will be driving a superior class car or a minibus.
 He will leave us as close as possible to each destination's entry point to avoid walking from car parks or inconvenient parking spots.
 In this way, we will also save you precious time and use it for visits and sightseeing.

-We will start our customized four hours long tour with the sightseeing of the Old Town.
+We will start our city tour with the sightseeing of the Old Town.
 We will have a pleasant walk through Kalemegdan Park and Belgrade Fortress situated on the hill right above the confluence of the Sava and Danube Rivers.
 From there we will enjoy beautiful views of New Belgrade, with its brutalist architecture, the old town of Zemun, and War Island.

-We will continue our tour through the busy Republic Square, pass by the National Theater and the National Museum, and next, we will gaze at the wonders of Terazije Street - old palaces and the famous Moscow Hotel.
-Driving along King Alexander Street, the longest street of Belgrade, you cannot miss the Serbian Parliament, Town Hall, university buildings, and the shopping strip.
+After seeing the busy Republic Square, we will pass by the National Theater and the National Museum, and next, we will gaze at the wonders of Terazije Street - old palaces and the famous Moscow Hotel.
+Driving along King Alexander Street, the longest street in Belgrade, you cannot miss the Serbian Parliament, Town Hall, university buildings, and the shopping strip.
 We will visit the Church of Saint Marco and the Russian Orthodox Church of the Holy Trinity, built on top of an enormous man-made cave.

 We will pass through New Belgrade, built after World War II as a residential neighborhood, now the modern business and financial center.
 We will drive across the new Ada Bridge to the peaceful Topcider Park and Dedinje Hill with its luxurious villas.
 We will have a pleasant walk through Kalemegdan Park and Belgrade Fortress, from where you can take in spectacular views of the confluence of the Sava and Danube rivers.

 At Vracar, a high-class upmarket area, we will enter the Temple of Saint Sava, the second-largest Orthodox Temple in the world.
 Recently finished interior mosaic decoration covers more than 160 thousand feet of the interior walls and domes.
-Once we step into the church, you will be impressed with mosaics' beauty and large areas covered in gold, glittering in the sunshine.
+Once we step into the church, you will be impressed with the mosaics' beauty and large areas covered in pure gold, glittering in the sunshine.